-The 'Millennials' (I hate the term but you know what I mean...) defining inclusion in an all new way
+The 'Millennials' (I hate the term but you know what I mean...) define inclusion in an all new way

 According to research undertaken by Christie Smith PhD, Managing Principal at Deloitte University Centre for Inclusion, the ‘Millennial’ generation define inclusion differently from previous generations.